 Embark on an enthralling whale-watching experience from Downtown Sitka where you spot these magnificent mammals and other marine animals in the waters of Alaska!
 You'll discover the beauty of the ocean on this 2-hour tour that offers an exciting and intimate nature encounter in the comfort of a warm 26-foot Glacier Bay Catamaran.
 Small-group tour limited to six people ensures a more personalized experience.

 A ship shuttle into town will bring guests to meet up with their small group tour at the Visitor Center (Harrigan Centennial Hall).
-From there, guests will board a safe 26 foot Glacier Bay catamaran for their whale watching tour.
+From there, guests will board a safe 26-foot Glacier Bay Catamaran for their whale watching tour.
 Specifically designed for smooth sailing and safe travel, the twin engine vessel will transport guests to the action swiftly.
-A and warm cabin with full windows allows guests to take in the views comfortably from indoors, while a sizable deck is available for open-air viewing.
+A warm cabin with full windows allows guests to take in the views comfortably from indoors, while a sizable deck is available for open-air viewing.

 This 2 hour marine and whale watching portion of the tour takes guests to some of the most stunning settings and habitats around.
 The conditions of the sea and weather will determine the day's itinerary.
 Whale watching will undoubtedly be the focus, but a smaller group allows the captain to adjust the tour to incorporate what guests want to see most.
 Those interested in viewing marine wildlife like roaring sea lions, otters reclining in kelp, whales feeding in pods, or even a bear roaming the nearby beaches won't be disappointed on this tour.
 There will be ample photo opportunities of the region's beauty and wildlife whatever time of year it is.